AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/securbank.md

 1. Using the credentials in the **Repository Info** dialog, clone the repository on your local machine.

-1. Local the folder of the local clone, open it and delete all content except for the hidden/dot files.
+1. Locate the folder of the local clone, open it and delete all content except for the hidden/dot files.

 1. Retrieve the latest SecurBank AEM project code from GitHub at [`https://github.com/Adobe-Marketing-Cloud/summit-2024-l425-securbank`](https://github.com/Adobe-Marketing-Cloud/summit-2024-l425-securbank) by clicking **Code** and then **Download ZIP** in the dropdown.

-1. Decompress the contents of the zip file on your local file system and move it to the repository folder.
+1. Decompress the contents of the zip file on your local file system and move it to the now empty folder of the local clone of the sandbox program.

-1. Using the terminal, switch to the folder of the git project commit all the content and push it to git.
+1. Using the terminal, switch to the folder of the cloned project and commit all the content and push it to git.

    1. `git add --all`
    1. `git commit -m "Adding SecurBank app code"`
    1. `git push`

-1. Return to your sandbox program in Cloud Manager and return to the **Overview** tab and run the full-stack non-production pipeline.
+1. Return to the **Overview** tab of your sandbox program in Cloud Manager and run the full-stack non-production pipeline.

    * Uncheck all options for the pipeline run.
    * For more information about running pipelines, please see the document [Managing Pipelines.](/help/implementing/cloud-manager/configuring-pipelines/managing-pipelines.md#running-pipelines)